OUR HISTORY

 Photo © André Laug

-1991, A Collection with Homage to “Ladies in Rolls”
+1991, the “Ladies in Rolls”

 The atelier Laug launched the F/W collection 1990-91 with 58 capes dedicated to “the ladies in Rolls”: double cloaks, silver velours-chiffon blouses and evening gowns with long sleeves and marabou feathers.